 Works With Netflix, Disney+, HBO Max, Hulu, Amazon Prime Video, BBC iPlayer, and more

 Private Internet Access (PIA) has one of the biggest server networks, with more than 29,650 connections worldwide.
-During my tests, I had no issue finding a fast, nearby server.
-Plus, PIA displays the latency next to each server, which is helpful, especially for smooth gaming (the lower the latency the better speeds you will get).
+During our tests, we had no issue finding a fast, nearby server.
+Plus, PIA displays the latency next to each server, which is helpful, especially for smooth gaming and streaming from anywhere (the lower the latency the better speeds you will get).

 Screenshot showing the PIA server listClicking the heart icon will save your favorite servers for easy connections